flyingboat505/Computer-Network-Projects/README.md

 Replace servername to either your IPAddress or to hostname *If you replaced the server Port in UDPserver.py, then do the same in this file*
 ### 3. testcases.txt file
-For both UDP and TCP, be sure that testcases.txt is in the same folder.
-So that the file can be opened from either client file.
+For both UDP and TCP, be sure that testcases.txt is in the same folder so that the file can be opened from either client file.

 ## Test and Edge cases